publiccodenet/about/activities/recruitment/hiring-process.md

 * The operations coordinator, is responsible for the hiring process
 * Coordinators or lead codebase steward, for the first round of interviews
-* Chief executive (CEO), responsible for who we hire
+* Chief executive, responsible for who we hire
 * Directors of the Foundation for Public Code (BoD), responsible for oversight

 Read more about [our staff roles](../../organization/staff).